-This article is a contribution by Carine Allaf to Qatar Foundation blog.
+This article is a contribution by Carine Allaf to the Qatar Foundation blog.
 It is available in Arabic.
 You can find this article here

 When the COVID-19 crisis turned global schooling on its head seemingly overnight, Qatar Foundation International (QFI) was immediately able to leverage its existing digital programming and use its 10 years of experience, expertise, and knowledge in this space to quickly pivot other programming to fit the current and ever-changing needs of the current worldwide crisis.